 With both being tropical island paradises, expect an abundance of fresh fruit, coconuts and fresh fish.
 Still, there are some local dishes which might surprise you!

-In Bali the food is pork and chicken dominated.
-Order lawar, a dish that is made up of coconut, garlic, chili, and either chicken or pork meat and blood.
+Definitely order lawar, a dish that is made up of coconut, garlic, chili, and either chicken or pork meat and blood.

-In Bora Bora, the food is mainly seafood based.
-Try raw fish with coconut milk.
+For an authentic experience, try raw fish with coconut milk.
 Usually, this is made from tuna or bonito fish.
 It is sliced into cubes and marinated in coconut milk, lemon juice, onion, cucumber, tomatoes, garlic and spring onion.

 Chao men (fried noodles with vegetables, meat and shrimp), chicken with lemon sauce, chao chap (roasted duck), and mapo tofu are popular dishes on the islands.
 Raw fish is also very prominent in Chinese cooking on French Polynesia.

 The French influence in Bora Bora also shines through in sweet treats such as firi firi (Tahitian doughnuts) and banana crepes.
 A favorite breakfast food is coconut bread!
+(Related: Exceptional Restaurants in Bora Bora).

-But if you have in your head an image of a tropical island getaway that includes sipping cocktails from a coconut, and spending more time sunbathing than anything else, Bora Bora is a better choice than Bali.
-The French Polynesian paradise can be pricey though – especially if you want to stay in an overwater bungalow.
-However it is an opportunity to experience an island, it’s people and culture, in one of the most far-flung places on the globe.
+This French Polynesian paradise can be pricey though – especially if you want to stay in an overwater bungalow.
+However it is an opportunity to experience an island in one of the most far-flung and desirable places on the globe.